thmttch/chef-continuum-anaconda/README.md

     individual installs go into `#{install_root}/#{version}`
   - `accept_license`: must be explicitly set to the string `yes`; any other value will reject the license.
-  - `add_to_shell_path`: edit the owner's shell profile to include anaconda in `PATH`.
-This is not recommended as then cannot be managed by this cookbook.
   - `owner`: the user who owns the install
   - `group`: the group who owns the install